2020 United States House of Representatives elections in Hawaii: Nonpartisan primary

-According to election laws of Hawaii, in order for nonpartisan candidates to appear on the general election ballot, they had to receive at least 10% of votes cast (16,529 votes) or receive as many or more votes than any other candidate that won a partisan nomination (≥ 13,873 votes).
-Griffin failed to do either, and will not appear on the November ballot.
+According to the election laws of Hawaii, in order for nonpartisan candidates to appear on the general election ballot, they must receive at least 10% of votes cast (16,529 votes) or receive as many or more votes than any other candidate who won a partisan nomination (≥ 13,873 votes).
+Griffin failed to do either, and did not appear on the November ballot.